 The scenery is amazing in many free camping locations and the solitude is something you just can’t get when you are camped right next to your neighbor and feeling like sardines in a can at campground or RV park camp spots.

-Because free campsites can often be in remote areas, you’ll want to make sure you have all of your gear and supplies, even things like campfire grates and other essential campfire cooking equipment …
+- You’ll want to make sure you have all of your gear and supplies (don’t forget the toilet paper), even things like campfire grates and other essential campfire cooking equipment.

 To plan every aspect of your entire trip, use our FREE printable camping trip planner template.